 Minimalist Shoes Will Lead To More Frequent Visits To Your Doctor!

-I have talked with several parents who love how running in minimalist shoes feel and they have been happy with it.
+I have talked with several parents who are avid supporters of minimalist shoes.
 Like I said before, it all depends on your foot anatomy.
-However, when it comes to kids, I would advise you to stay with good supportive footwear for these three main reasons:
+However, when it comes to kids, I would advise you to stick with good supportive footwear for these three main reasons:

-1- A shoe that provides support to the arch and heel of the foot will prevent your kids’ feet and legs from feeling tired and it will relieve foot or leg pain.
+1- A shoe that provides support to the arch and heel of the foot will prevent your kids’ feet and legs from easily getting tired and it will relieve foot or leg pain.

 2- A supportive shoe also serves as the armor to protect kid’s feet from injuries.